davidaarmstrong/asmcjr/README.md

 ## Reference
 For citation from this book, run `citation("asmcjr")`.
-For intere Studying survey or other choice data?
-Learn to use computational methods to understand the latent properties of your data and measure attitudes and preferences.
-Join our course Scaling Methods for Social Sciences: Measuring Patterns and Preferences

-For more learning resources or learn to use computational methods to understand the latent properties of your data, please join the course [Scaling Methods for Social Science](https://essexsummerschool.com/summer-school-facts/courses/2020-course-list/3l-ideal-point-estimation-item-response-theory-and-scaling-methods/) at [2020 ESSEX SUMMER SCHOOL](https://essexsummerschool.com/) website.
-For citation from this book, run `citation("asmcjr")`.
+For more learning resources and those who want to learn to use computational methods to understand the latent properties of your data, please join the course [Scaling Methods for Social Science](https://essexsummerschool.com/summer-school-facts/courses/2020-course-list/3l-ideal-point-estimation-item-response-theory-and-scaling-methods/) at [2020 ESSEX SUMMER SCHOOL](https://essexsummerschool.com/)website.